tangchenxuan/yoho-appiumn-python-webapp/README.md

-awesome-python-webapp
+yoho-appium-python-webapp
 =====================

-A python webapp tutorial.
+A python webapp demo